TheOdinProject/curriculum/ruby/basic_ruby/predicate_enumerable_methods.md

 ### The all? method
 The `all?` method is also fairly intuitive.
 It only returns `true` if *all* the elements in your array or hash match the condition you set within the block; otherwise, it will return `false`.

-Let's say that we want to check whether all the words in our list are more than 6 characters long.
+Let's say that we want to check whether all the words in our list are more than 3 characters or 6 characters long.
 First,let's see how we could achieve this using `#each`:

 ```ruby
 fruits = ["apple", "banana", "strawberry", "pineapple"]